michielskobe/rnd-final-project/docs/project/matlab.md

 ### Saturation

+The saturation audio effect is a type of signal processing that emulates the natural distortion and harmonic enhancement produced when an analog audio signal is pushed beyond its normal operating range.
+This effect occurs in analog devices such as tape recorders, tube amplifiers, or analog mixing consoles.
+In digital audio, saturation is used creatively to add warmth, color, and character to sound.It adds more aggressive harmonics and distortion, often used for a gritty sound.

 <img src="/img/saturation_simulink.png"/>

 ### Echo

+The echo audio effect is a sound processing technique that creates a repetition of the original sound after a delay, mimicking the natural phenomenon of sound reflecting off surfaces.
+Echo effects are widely used in music production, sound design, and audio engineering to add depth, space, and a sense of atmosphere to audio.

 <img src="/img/echo_simulink.png"/>

 The simulations for the saturation and echo effects can be found in the Git Repo.

+### Ring Modulation

+The ring modulation audio effect is a sound processing technique where two signals—typically referred to as the carrier and the modulator—are multiplied together, producing a new sound that consists of the sum and difference of their frequencies.
+This effect is widely used in music production, particularly in experimental and electronic music, as well as in sound design for its unique, metallic, and often inharmonic qualities.